withsapling/examples/deno/generate-sitemap/README.md

-# Hello World Sapling & Deno
+# Sapling Generate Sitemap

+This is a simple Sapling app that generates a sitemap.xml file.

 ## Usage